bcgov/CIT/docs/ADDING_NEW_DATA.md

 The last Expanded column is specific to the api endpoint and will describe all of the columns that will be retrieved.
  This line needs to be edited to conform to the data that is available from the API.

-If you need a way to update a large number of columns, an easy trick is to delete this Expanded Column 2 line, remove the ',' from the Expanded Column 1 line so the syntax is correct, and change the very last line to Expanded Column 1.
+If you need a way to update a large number of columns, an easy trick is:
+- delete this Expanded Column 2 line
+- remove the ',' from the Expanded Column 1 line so the syntax is correct
+- change the very last line to Expanded Column 1.

 Now you can press Done and the query preview will show one column.
-You can select the small icon in the top right of table, To the right of 'Column1' in the row header.
+You can select the small icon in the top right of the table, To the right of 'Column1' in the row header.
 This icon will ask you which columns you would like to expand.
 The default is that all columns are selected (this is what you want).
-Also be sure to uncheck the 'Use original column name as prefix' as this will make everything Column1.id, Column1.name, etc.... instead of id, name, etc.
+Also be sure to uncheck the 'Use original column name as prefix' as this will make everything `Column1.id, Column1.name, etc.` instead of `id, name, etc`.

 Select OK and this query is done.